EmilyBlackb/math5610/homework/4/10-parallelalgorithms.md

- Task: Search the internet for sites that define and discuss the Frobenius matrix norm.
-Also, look for sites that define consistent matrix norms.
-Summarize in a paragraph or two what you found and as usual cite the sites.
+ Task: Search the internet for sites that discuss parallel algorithms for matrix-vector multiplication and matrix-matrix multiplication.
+Summarize in a paragraph or two and as always, cite your sites.

 References: